ngs/sources.ngs.io/source/en/2016-03-04-swift-webapp-on-ecs.html.md

 ## TL;DR

-Developing Web applications with Swift is pretty fun :metal:
+Developing Web applications with Swift is pretty fun 🤘

 We can run them on [Amazon EC2 Container Services] and I tried to build light-weight [Docker] image to deploy more faster.